 If a shareholder (transferor) receives money or property in addition to the stock, this money or property is considered “boot.”
 If a shareholder does receive boot through the transaction, gain is recognized at the lesser amount of the realized gain or the boot received.
 The receipt of a short term note or certain stock rights and warranties would be considered boot, but debt is not considered boot although it would lower basis.

+This article has been prepared by John McGuire.
+John is a business attorney and tax attorney working with individuals and businesses regarding issues from taxation and contracts to the formation and sale of business entities.
 Contact a tax attorney and business attorney at The McGuire Law Firm to assist you with the formation and structure of business entities as well as the tax implications to the business & business owners.

 You can schedule a free consultation with a small business attorney in Denver by contacting The McGuire Law Firm.
 John@jmtaxlaw.com